Tomires/thesis/shared.md

 As I do not use Defold's built-in tile editor, I had to write my own routine for rendering tiles.
 Due to the large size of maps used within the exploration mode, rendering all the tiles at once would use up a significant amount of system resources.
 For example, a map with a size of 100 by 100 tiles would require the engine to store 30,000 sprites (each tile game object has three sprites associated with it - the terrain, object and a selection image).
 To optimize the performance, we have to render only tiles that are visible within the current camera view.

 There are two programmatic approaches we can use to implement dynamic tile rendering.
 One is to remove game object instances that are no longer visible and add new instances.
 The other is to keep the existing game objects and move them from their original position to the new position.
+The practice of reusing intialised objects is called object pooling.
+It is used to mitigate performance issues when dealing with objects whose initialisation and destruction routines are resource intensive.
+Defold already has object pooling implemented on an engine level and the documentation specifically advises developers to use the earlier approach.

 The developer can also decide on whether to complete the entire operation at once or whether to divide the process into steps that line up with character movement.

 While trying both approaches, I have come across a large difference in performance, although on further inspection I found out it was due to lack of optimization on my part.
 I used to unnecessarily iterate through structural metadata about tilesets while preparing every single tile.
-I managed to mitigate this issue by creating a Lua table that stores tileset data about every used tile style.
+I managed to solve this issue by creating a Lua table that stores tileset data about every used tile style.

-**comparison between two methods** linear camera movement

-**object pooling**

 ## Architecture